Theory of topological spin Josephson junctions

 \section{Acknowledgments}

 We thank Peter Zoller, Dong-Ling Deng, Thore Posske, Tie-Cheng Guo for helpful discussions.
-This work was supported by the NSFC under the Research Fund for International Young Scientists No.11750110412 and the International Centre for Interfacing Magnetism and Superconductivity with Topological Matter project (MT), carried out within the International Research Agendas program of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
+This work was supported by the NSFC under the Research Fund for International Young Scientists No.11750110412 and the International Centre for Interfacing Magnetism and Superconductivity with Topological Matter project (M.T.), carried out within the International Research Agendas program of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.
 S.H. was supported by the Center for Molecular Magnetic Quantum Materials, an Energy Frontier Research Center funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences under Award No. DE-SC0019330.